-The duct system in your home can suffer from
+The duct system in a home can suffer from

-a number of problems that prevent it from evenly heating and cooling your
+a number of problems that prevent it from evenly heating and cooling the living space.

 the length of ducts and number of bends, is sized correctly and places